aanil/Yggdrasil/README.md

 ### Code Formatting, Linting and Type Checking

-We use `black` for code formatting, `ruff` for linting and `mypy` for static type checking.
+Use `black` for code formatting, `ruff` for linting and `mypy` for static type checking.
 It is recommended to have these tools set as extensions on your editor (e.g. [VSCode](#vscode-integration)) too, for a more seamless, automated experience.
 But if you preffer running them manually in cmd:

 * **Format code with Black**: